Film crew voiced complaints before fatal on-set shooting

 SANTA FE, N.M.
-(AP) — Alec Baldwin fatally shot a cinematographer on a New Mexico film set with a gun a crew member had assured the actor was safe, a tragic mistake that came hours after some workers walked off the job to protest conditions and production issues.
+(AP) — Hours before actor Alec Baldwin fired a fatal gunshot from a prop gun that he had been told was safe, a camera crew for the movie he was filming walked off the job to protest conditions and production issues that included safety concerns.

-“Cold gun,” Halls yelled, declaring the weapon didn’t carry live ammunition and was ready to fire.
+Disputes in the production of the Western film “Rust” began almost from the start in early October and culminated with seven crew members walking off several hours before 42-year-old cinematographer Halyna Hutchins was killed.

+The crew members had expressed their discontent with matters that ranged from safety procedures to their housing accommodations, according to one of those who left.
+He requested anonymity for fear that speaking up would hurt his prospects for future jobs.
+Rust Movie Productions did not answer emails Friday and Saturday seeking comment.

-But it wasn’t.
-When Baldwin pulled the trigger, he unwittingly killed 42-year-old cinematographer Halyna Hutchins and wounded director Joel Souza, who was standing behind her inside a wooden, chapel-like building.
+When Baldwin pulled the trigger, he unwittingly killed Hutchins and wounded director Joel Souza, who was standing behind her inside a wooden, chapel-like building.

 The dispatcher asked if the gun was loaded with a real bullet.